Financial Monitoring of Electricity Companies, Towngas Company, Retail Prices of Auto-fuel and Prices of Domestic Liquefied Petroleum Gas

 The Financial Monitoring Division (FMD) deals with the financial aspects relating to the electricity and towngas companies and monitors retail prices of auto-fuel and prices of domestic liquefied petroleum gas.

-The Government has entered into a Scheme of Control Agreement (SCA), one with The Hongkong Electric Company Limited and HK Electric Investments Limited (referred to collectively as "HEC"); and another with CLP Power Hong Kong Limited, Castle Peak Power Company Limited (CAPCO) and ExxonMobil Energy Limited (removed with effect from 12 May 2014) (referred to collectively as "CLP").
+The Government has entered into two Scheme of Control Agreement (SCAs), one with The Hongkong Electric Company Limited and HK Electric Investments Limited (referred to collectively as "HEC"); and another with CLP Power Hong Kong Limited and Castle Peak Power Company Limited (CAPCO) (referred to collectively as "CLP").

-The SCAs do not offer the power companies any exclusive rights.
-They are not franchises, nor do they define a supply area for either company, or exclude newcomers to the market.
-Rather, they set out their obligations and rights.
+The SCAs set out the obligations and rights of the power companies, but are not franchises.
+They do not define a supply area for either company, nor do they exclude newcomers to the market.
 By signing the SCAs, the power companies undertake to provide sufficient facilities to meet present and future electricity demand of their respective supply areas.
-In return, they are entitled to receive a permitted rate of return on their fixed assets.
+At the same time, they are entitled to receive returns at a permitted rate based on their fixed assets.
 The SCAs also provide the framework for the Government to regulate the power companies and monitor their corporate affairs to protect the interests of consumers.
-Pursuant to the SCAs, the power companies are required to seek the approval of the Executive Council for certain aspects of their development plans, including projected basic tariff levels, and the agreement of Government to their annual tariff adjustments.
+Pursuant to the SCAs, the power companies are required to seek the approval of the Executive Council for certain aspects of their development plans, including projected basic tariff levels, and the agreement of Government to their tariff adjustments.
 Meanwhile, technical, environmental and financial performances of the power companies are subject to annual auditing review conducted jointly by the Government and the companies.